A Further Comparison of MPS and TTNS for Nonadiabatic Dynamics of Exciton Dissociation: Results and Discussion

-The effect of extrapolation over the whole population dynamics is quantified in Fig.~\ref{fig:ext-diff}.
-Without extrapolation, the absolute difference between the MPS and Tree values reaches 0.006, as shown in Fig.~\ref{fig:ext-diff}(a).
-Besides, MPS consistently overestimates and Tree underestimates the occupation.
-After extrapolation, the discrepancy drops to around 0.003, and the systematic bias is eliminated.
-Similarly, the relative difference is reduced from 8\% to 4\%, as shown in Fig.~\ref{fig:ext-diff}(b).
-Because the variation of $\braket{\hat n_{\textrm{LE}_1}}$ is small when $t>50$ fs, Fig.~\ref{fig:ext-diff}(b) mirrors the absolute trend in Fig.~\ref{fig:ext-diff}(a).
-This error reduction not only shows that our calculation is close to convergence, but also demonstrates that extrapolation is a practical strategy to reduce the error of tensor network simulations.
+Empirically, we found that the extrapolation improves the consistency of results across different tensor network structures particularly at the long time limit.
+Therefore, we consider the extrapolated results to be more reliable at the long time limit.
+However, in other computational tasks where such extensive benchmarks are unavailable, the extrapolation should be applied with caution.

-Having confirmed that the dynamics in Fig.~\ref{fig:dynamics-raw} is numerically exact, we investigate the origin of the 60\% discrepancy reported in the reference work.
+Having confirmed that the dynamics in Fig.~\ref{fig:dynamics-raw} is numerically exact, we investigate the origin of the discrepancy reported in the reference work.
 Following the prescription described in the reference paper, we reproduced these results using \textsc{Renormalizer}, which are shown in Fig.~\ref{fig:reproduce} in \ref{sec:reproduce}.
-We find that the bond dimensions of both MPS and Tree are the key to the difference.
-On the one hand, the bond dimension of MPS is expanded using 2-site TDVP-PS with singular value truncation, and the bond dimension becomes fixed after the maximum bond dimension reaches a target value.
+We find that the bond dimensions of both Chain and Tree are the key to the difference.
+On the one hand, the bond dimension of Chain is expanded using 2-site TDVP-PS with singular value truncation, and the bond dimension becomes fixed after the maximum bond dimension reaches a target value.
 While effective for short-time dynamics, this method creates a bond dimension distribution biased toward early-time entanglement.
-This is a critical limitation for the studied model in which the entanglement spreads from the OT$_1$ molecule to other molecules over time.
+This becomes the source of the error for the studied model in which the entanglement spreads from the OT$_1$ molecule to other molecules over time.
 In our approach for the results in Fig.~\ref{fig:dynamics-raw}, a fixed uniform bond dimension across the whole MPS chain is employed, avoiding the problem.
 On the other hand, in the reference work, the maximum bond dimension of the Tree calculation is $M=40$.
-However, our convergence analysis in Fig.~\ref{fig:ext} shows that $M>100$ is required for long-time accuracy.
-As a result, both the MPS and Tree results deviate from the exact solution.
-Both factors combined contributes to the majority of the original discrepancy.
+However, our convergence analysis in Fig.~\ref{fig:ext} shows that further increasing $M$ can enhance the long-time accuracy.
+As a result, both the Chain and Tree results deviate from the exact solution by a small yet non-negligible margin.
 Further details are provided in \ref{sec:reproduce}.

+We note that despite the relatively small bond dimension employed in the reference work, the short-time dynamics agree nearly perfectly.
+Additionally, the maximum absolute difference in electronic state occupancy at the long-time limit is only 0.05, which is often sufficient for many practical applications.